vladimir-kraus/qtutils/README.md

             << cancel));
 ```

-And yet another example with explicit spacing in a toolbar-like layout of buttons:
+Example with explicit spacing in a toolbar-like layout of buttons:
 ```cpp
 // assume we have 6 tool buttons and want to place them to
 // 3 groups in a row, each group spearated by some extra space